morleym/furtive-handbook/docs/format-double-elim.md

   * Competitors may also meet in winners bracket, and then meet again later in losers bracket
 * Bracket reset introduces a variance into runtime
   * Grand finals might be one match, or it might be two matches
+* Grand Finals can make or break excitement
+  * At its best, a grand finals can be an instant classic
+  * At its worst, a lopsided/boring grand finals can be twice the slog of a single-elim finals

 ## Citations